deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

        <value name="class">1</value>
     </paraphrase>

-Adding new SPARQL queries templates
+How Do I: Adding Templates For New SPARQL Queries
 -----------------------------------------
 Templates can be added to sparql_queries.json file, which is a dictionary, where keys are template numbers, and values are templates with additional information.
 An example of a template::